Skip to main content

 "Apache ECharts is in use at Alibaba, Amazon, Baidu, GitLab, Intel, and Tencent, among others, as well as solutions such as Apache Superset data visualization software."

-The project continues to grow in popularity, with more than 50,000 stars on GitHub and 450,000 weekly downloads on npm.
+The project's popularity is exponentially growing, with over 50,000 stars on GitHub and 450,000 weekly downloads at npm.

 Wind Speed

-Wind speed visualization is one of many exciting examples of what the Apache ECharts library can do.
+The Wind Speed chart is one of many captivating uses of the Apache ECharts library.

-• Every data element is displayed using the custom arrow.
+• Each data element is displayed using a custom arrow.

-• The direction where the arrow points - shows the wind direction.
+• The direction of the arrow indicates the direction of the wind.

 Visualizing Wind Speed using custom Arrows on the Grafana dashboard.